 The contributions of our theoretical analysis fall into three groups.
 First, we show that as a project advances and the probability of eventual success increases, investment flows should be optimally increasing.
-For the same reason, a project with a higher estimated final value or a higher anticipated chance to succeed will also be allocated a larger investment flow throughout.
-This is because with an increase in the probability to succeed, accelerating becomes a more valuable option, even if it makes investment more costly.
-In fact, our model shows that investment flow should be increasing over time as a pure information effect, because the risk recedes that the project fails.
-Our model predicts that if the density of the information arrival leading to abandonment is sufficiently front-loaded then the returns will be decreasing even though the increasing investment flows imply an acceleration of the discovery process.
+For the same reason, a project with a higher estimated final value or a higher anticipated chance to succeed is also allocated a larger investment flow throughout.
+With an increase in the probability to succeed, accelerating becomes a more valuable option, even if it makes the investment more costly.
+In fact, our model shows that the investment flow should be increasing over time as a pure informational effect as the risk of failure recedes.
+Our model predicts that the observable returns are decreasing even though the increasing investment flows imply an acceleration in the discovery process.
 Second, we show that the optimal staging sequence depends on the value of the real option to abandon.
 The higher the estimated final value of the project is, and the larger the estimated success probability, the fewer rounds will be used.
-Also, echoing our result on the optimal investment path for continuous decisions, the investment flow will increase from one round to the next.
-Third, we show that learning about the expected final value or the failure probability will be incorporated in all subsequent investment decisions.
-If there is a positive news update then the value of the project will increase as well as the investment flow.
-At the same time, the number of subsequent investment rounds will decrease, and the capital allocation for each of these rounds will increase.
+Also, echoing our result on the optimal investment path for continuous decisions, the investment flow increases from one round to the next.
+Third, we show that learning about the expected final value or the failure probability is incorporated in all subsequent investment decisions.
+If there is a positive news update then the value of the project increases as well as the investment flow.
+At the same time, the number of subsequent investment rounds decreases, and the capital allocation for each of these rounds increases.